Concept Vocabulary¶

 -

-- A Concept Vocabulary can be referenced by zero or more Use Cases
+- A Concept Vocabulary is owned by exactly one Use Case

 -